Carlton Miniott: History

 The village is mentioned in the Domesday Book of 1086 as Carlton, as is the place-name Islebeck that has been associated with the village.
 The land was in the possession of Orm, son of Gamal at that time and passed on to Hugh, son of Baldric.
 It eventually became the property of the Barons de Mowbray.
 In the early 14th century the lands were purchased by a John Miniott from whom the village now gets its suffix.
 By the early 15th century the manor had passed out of the Miniott family to the Markenfield and Pigot families.
 Thereafter, the manor was further divided and passed through other families such as Metcalfe, Folkingham, Hussey, Lamplugh, Clough and Bell.

 Governance

-The village lies within the Thirsk and Malton UK Parliament constituency.
-From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.
-The Parish Council has seven councillors including the chair and meets monthly.
+The village is in the Thirsk and Malton UK Parliament constituency.
+From 1974 to 2023 it was part of the Hambleton District but is now administered by the unitary North Yorkshire Council.
+The parish council has seven councillors including the chair and meets monthly.